xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 Supported browsers in the Experience Cloud.

-Experience Cloud supported browsers incluce:
+Experience Cloud supported browsers include:

 * [!DNL Microsoft Edge] (Microsoft has [ended support](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support) for Internet Explorer 8, 9, and 10.
 As such, Adobe will not fix issues reported against these specific versions of Internet Explorer.)
 * [!DNL Google Chrome]